 Currently, minimal public use occurs on the refuge besides hunting, fishing, and some wildlife observation.
 The complex does not have the staff or facilities to provide environmental education, interpretive or other wildlife-dependent recreational programs.
-A big part of this comprehensive conservation plan, and the need for public involvement in its development, is planning for visitor services.
+A big part of this CCP, and the need for public involvement in its development, is planning for visitor services.